AppsFlyer/go-sundheit/README.md

 }
 ```

-Please note that your `CheckListener` implementation must not block!  the
+Please note that your `CheckListener` implementation must not block!

 ## Metrics
 The library exposes the following OpenCensus view for your convenience: